himmAllRight/himmAllRight-source/content/post/creating-website-tests-ci.md

 Two things to note here:

 - The `--junit-xml` flag defines a xml filename to write the junit test report to.
-This will be used for Jenkins to collect the test results.
+This will be used by Jenkins to collect the test results.
-- The test command is wrapped between comments `set +e` and `set -e`.
-This allows tests to fail, without triggering a failure in Jenkins, which is what we want.
+- The test command is wrapped between `set +e` and `set -e` commands, which allows tests to fail but without triggering a *pipeline* failure in Jenkins.
 This way even if tests fail, we make it all the way through collection so we can see *what* tests failed and *why*.

 #### Collect Test Results